-Sora is DALL·E for video—it's even built by the same people.
+Sora is DALL·E for video—it's even built by the same people—and it's now available to ChatGPT Plus and Pro members.

 What is Sora?

 Sora is a generative text-to-video AI model developed by OpenAI, the makers of ChatGPT and DALL·E 3.
 OpenAI claims that it "can create realistic and imaginative scenes."
-I'd argue that "realistic" might oversell things a touch—and they also lack sound, at least for now—but the videos it generates from written prompts do look great.
+I'd argue that "realistic" might oversell things a touch—and they also lack sound—but the videos it generates from written prompts do look great.

-Sora can create videos that are up to 60 seconds long with multiple characters, camera motion, and persistent and accurate details.
-Thanks to its training (which I'll dive into below), it has a deep understanding of how things exist in the real world—if not always how they physically interact.
+The current version of Sora is Sora Turbo.
+It's the first version of the model that's been available to the general public.
+At launch, Sora Turbo can create videos in up to 1080p resolution and up to 20 seconds long.
+The videos can have multiple characters, camera motion, and (somewhat) persistent and accurate details.
+Thanks to its training (which I'll dive into below), it has a surprisingly good understanding of how things exist in the real world—if not always how they physically interact.

 How does Sora work?

-Sora is built on the ideas behind Open AI's DALL·E and GPT models, as well as plenty of novel innovations.
+Sora is built on the ideas behind Open AI's other models, as well as plenty of novel innovations.

 Tokenizing visual data with patches

-In the technical report, the OpenAI researchers explain that they were inspired by how large language models (LLMs) like GPT are able to become incredibly competent at a wide variety of tasks just by being trained on massive quantities of data.
+In the technical report released in February 2024, the OpenAI researchers explain that they were inspired by how large language models (LLMs) like GPT are able to become incredibly competent at a wide variety of tasks just by being trained on massive quantities of data.

 A big part of this is because LLMs model the relationships between individual "tokens"—fragments of meaningful text roughly four characters long—across different domains, including multiple languages, mathematics, and computer code.
 Feed in billions of web pages, and they have a structure they can use to sort things out and incorporate it.